 In Linz, you can cover longer distances easily by bike.
 The city is working constantly to improve the infrastructure and ensure that an increasing number of areas can be reached via bike paths.

 Car - Driver's License - Parking

-Linz boasts a good, efficient public transportation system and it is not really necessary to purchase a car.
-However, if you do decide to purchase a car - or import a vehicle to Austria (German only) - there are a number of things to consider.
+Linz boasts a good, efficient public transportation system and it is not necessary to purchase a car.
+However, if you do decide to purchase a car - or import a vehicle to Austria (German only) - there are some things to consider.
 You should also find out if your driver's license is valid in Austria whether or not your license needs to be switched out for an Austrian license.
-Don't forget to register your car and get auto insurance (German only) .
+Don't forget to register your car and get auto insurance (German only).